-Figure~\ref{figdm15} shows the $\Delta m_{15,B}$ and $M_{B,\rm max}$ of SN 2022vqz together with those of some comparison sample including normal SNe Ia.
-Its low peak luminosity and moderate decline rate fits into the category of 02es-like objects.
+Figure~\ref{figdm15} shows the location of SN 2022vqz in the $\Delta m_{15,B}$--$M_{B,\rm max}$ diagram, together with those of some comparison objects including normal SNe~Ia.
+Its low peak luminosity and moderate decline rate fit into the category of 02es-like objects.
 One may note that with the discovery of some events in recent years, especially SN~2019yvq, the gap between 02es-like objects and normal SNe~Ia now seems to be filled by a continuous distribution.
-However, the absolute magnitude of SN~2019yvq is highly uncertain due to large discrepancies (over 2 mag) of its host galaxy extinction estimates from different methods \citep{2021ApJ...919..142B}.
+However, the absolute magnitude of SN~2019yvq is highly uncertain owing to large discrepancies (over 2 mag) of its host-galaxy extinction estimates from different methods \citep{2021ApJ...919..142B}.
 In Figure~\ref{figdm15} we adopt the value reported by \cite{2021ApJ...919..142B}.